bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-sliders.md

 2. Include these variables inside the dot class with their default values.
 3. Inside the setup() function define the sliders (createSlider, position and style).
 4. Inside the update() function pass the values of the sliders to your global variables.
-5. Now the slider value will drive yout global variable which affects the dot instance values.
+5. Now the slider value will drive your global variable which affects the dot instance values.

 * Example 1